How Do Solar Panels Work with Your Electric Bill?

 Can I use both solar and electricity?

-Yes, you can use electricity during nights, cloudy days, and times when solar panels aren’t generating electricity.
+Yes, you can use electricity from utility during nights, cloudy days, and times when solar panels aren’t generating electricity.

 Final Thoughts